statamic/v2-docs/content/pages/7.addons/2.structure/5.event-listeners/index.md

 ];
 ```

-## Returning data
+## Returning Data

-Some events will be expecting you to send back some data.
+Some events will be expecting you to send back data.

-For example, the control panel will send the entry along with its `publish.create` method.
-Anyone listening to the event will be able to modify it, but they'll also need to send the entry back so the CP can continue where it left off.
+For example, the control panel will send an Entry object with its `publish.create` method.
+Any addon listening to the event will be able to modify it, and then return it back up the chain so the Control Panel can continue its task.
+Be a good citizen.
+Return your data.

-Returning data is as easy as you'd expect.
-Simply `return` it.
-For example:

 ``` .language-php
 public function makeEntryAwesome($entry)